THE BEST POWER METER 2023

 * Pedal preference – If you use Shimano and Look pedals, Favero’s Assioma or Garmin’s Rally power meter pedals will suit you and be the most convenient power meter to move between road bikes.
-Wahoo’s Speedplay pedals will soon also have a power meter option.
+Wahoo’s POWRLINK power meter pedals meet the needs of those that prefer Speedplays.

-All of these come at price premium to a single-sided crank arm power meter.
+All of these come at a price premium to a single-sided crank arm power meter.

-If you prefer Time or another road or gravel pedal model, then go with a left-side crank arm power meter as the lowest-priced option and the next easiest one to move between bikes.
-Dual side crank arm and spider power meters are more expensive and take more work to switch from one bike to the next.
+If you prefer TIME or another road or gravel pedal model, then go with a left-side crank arm power meter as the lowest-priced option and the next easiest one to move between bikes.
+Dual-sided crankarm and spider power meters are more expensive and take more work to switch from one bike to another.

 * Model compatibility – Power meter pedals work with any crankset.
 There are zero compatibility issues with power meter pedals.

-A majority of enthusiast-level road bikes have Shimano cranksets and most others have those made by SRAM or Campagnolo.
+Most enthusiast-level road bikes have Shimano cranksets, and most others have those made by SRAM or Campagnolo.
 Both Stages and 4iiii sell Shimano crank arms or cranksets with their power meters installed on them.
-Only Stages sells SRAM and Campy crank arms with power meters pre-installed and only for some of their crank arm models.
+Only Stages sells SRAM, and Campy crank arms with power meters pre-installed, and only for some of their crank arm models.

-However, Stages and 4iiii will install their power meter sensors on some of your own gear rather than buying a new crank arm or crankset from them with their power meter sensors already installed.
+However, Stages and 4iiii will install their power meter sensors on some of your own gear rather than buying a new crank arm or crankset with their installed power meter sensors.
 While you’ll have to be without your gear for 2-4 weeks, this can keep your cost down and give you the option to get a power meter on brands of many other road crank arms that you wouldn’t otherwise be able to.

 Spider power meters also require that you use a model compatible with your crankset.
 Quarq, owned by SRAM, focuses on SRAM cranksets but doesn’t offer much for owners of Shimano and other brand cranksets unless you want to change out your crank arms and bottom bracket.